 #10: The “Teddy Bear Flop” Cut — Soft, Floppy Ears and All

-You know that moment when your golden does the couch armrest lean and just stares at you?
-This Morkie is giving that same energy, and honestly, the hair is doing a lot of the work here.
+I know that moment when my gold does the couch armrest lean and just stares at me.
+This Morkie is giving me the same energy and honestly, the hair is doing most of the work here.

-My groomer called this the “wash and shake dry” cut because the texture does all the heavy lifting — longer ear feathering frames the face, which means fewer touch-ups between appointments.
+My groomer called this the “wash and shake dry” cut because the texture does all the heavy lifting.
+This cut calls for longer ear feathering that frames the face, which means less touch-ups between visits!

-Ask your groomer to leave the ear fringe unthinned.
-Thinning shears on Morkie ears kill that floppy, golden-wheat softness you see here.
-That softness is the whole point.
+Ask your groomer to leave your Morkie’s ear fringe unthinned!
+Thinning shears on your Morkie’s ears will kill that floppy, golden-wheat softness that you see here.
+In fact, that softness is the whole point.

-And if your Morkie has that warm cream-to-apricot coat tone, skip the whitening shampoos — they’ll cool the color down and you’ll lose that cozy, honey-biscuit warmth entirely.
+And if your Morkie has that warm cream-to-apricot coat color, do not use a whitening shampoo.
+The shampoo will cool the color down and you will lose that cozy, honey biscuit warmth.

-Keep the paw fur trimmed to pad level so your floors stay clean but the rest stays plush.
+Keep the paw fur trimmed to pad level to keep your floors clean and the rest of the foot stays plush.

 📸 Photo credit: Instagram @friendly.faith.the.morkie